nim-lang/website/jekyll/_posts/2020-10-14-what-are-arc-and-orc-in-nim.md

 ## What is ARC?
-At its core ARC is a memory management model based on Automatic Reference Counting (some people mistake Nim's ARC for Swift's ARC; however they have one big difference - ARC in Nim doesn't use atomic RC like in Swift) with destructors and move semantics.
+At its core ARC is a memory management model based on Automatic Reference Counting with destructors and move semantics.
+Some people mistake Nim's ARC for Swift's ARC, but there is one big difference: ARC in Nim doesn't use atomic RC.

 Reference counting is one of the most popular algorithms for freeing unused resources of the program. **Reference count** for any managed (controlled by the runtime)